MikkelGroenning/MBML_project_generate_data/README.md

 conda env update
 </code></pre>

-2. Download and make the data set
+2. Download and make the data set (the file can be found in src folder)
 <pre><code>
 python make_dataset
 </code></pre>

-3. Preprocess the data set
+3. Preprocess the data set (the file can be found in src folder)
 <pre><code>
 python build_features
 </code></pre>